The Mother of all Questions (2017) by Rebecca Solnit

-My colleague initiated an investigation against him, too, which the private company conducted internally and just like that, poof, she disappeared too to the old dark and unused prison hospital.
-It was concluded that there was “a lack of malicious intent” and she was offered a relocation if she wanted; she could disappear.
+My female colleague initiated an investigation against him, too, which the private company conducted internally and just like that, poof, she disappeared too to the old dark and unused prison hospital.
+It was concluded that there was “a lack of malicious intent” and she was offered a relocation if she wanted.
+She could disappear.

 A Room of One’s Own (1929) by Virginia Woolf